-Tip: For information about rotating passwords and client authentication certificates, see Change Service Account Passwords on page 50.
+Tip: For information about rotating passwords and client authentication certificates, see Change Service Account Passwords on page 79.

--WebCredential (Required with Basic Authentication)
+-WebCredential (Basic Authentication)

-This is the credential object of the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create Service Accounts for the Universal Orchestrator on page 9.
+This is the credential object of the Keyfactor Command connect service account that the orchestrator uses to communicate with Keyfactor Command that you created as per Create Orchestrator on page 11.
 It is provided as a PSCredential object.